artwired/manage_site/README.md

 # manage_site

+Nov 17, 2022 - Day 18
+I worked on the positioning of the mid scroll pill shaped graphic today.
+More complicated than expected.

 Nov 16, 2022 - Day 17
 Completed the styling and interactivity for the slider with a few issues I will revisit closer to the end of the project (ie. no interactive elements to scroll testimonials on the larger screen).
 I went on to inserting the pil shaped graphic in the header and positioning it correctly for responsive layouts.